Mantis (Marvel Cinematic Universe): Powers and abilities

-Mantis has the power to sense the feelings and emotions of others whom she touches, and to influence their thoughts or cause them to fall asleep, essentially mind controlling them.
+Mantis has the power to sense the feelings and emotions of others whom she touches, and to influence their thoughts, memories or cause them to fall asleep, essentially mind controlling them.
 In Guardians of the Galaxy Vol. 2 she was introduced as being powerful enough to put the celestial Ego to sleep.
 In Avengers: Infinity War, she was able to lull Thanos into a stupor, although she struggled to maintain this state.
 In The Guardians of the Galaxy Holiday Special, she was able to instantly cause Kevin Bacon to cease resisting and voluntarily accompany herself and Drax to Knowhere, keeping him in that state for an extended period of time.
-Her powers also extend to controlling memories of others, as seen in Guardians of the Galaxy Vol. 3, where she was able to make Drax forget what he saw.

-Mantis is also shown to have superhuman physical abilities, such as superhuman strength, durability, agility, and stamina, as she withstood damage that would otherwise be fatal to regular humans, such as being hit in the head by a meteor, surviving a huge fall effortlessly, and receiving a headbutt from Thanos.
-Her physical skills were later expanded upon in the Holiday Special, as she fights and defeats multiple police officers at once, armed with only a giant holiday candy cane decoration, using a combination of martial arts and her ability to put people to sleep.
+Mantis is also shown to have superhuman physical abilities, such as superhuman strength, durability, and agility.
+She has withstood severe damage, such as being smashed in the head by a piece of flaming spaceship debris, survived immense falls effortlessly, and received a headbutt from Thanos.
+Her physical skills were later expanded upon in the Holiday Special, as she leaps multiple feet into the air while she fights and defeats multiple police officers at once, armed with only a giant holiday candy cane decoration, using a combination of martial arts and her ability to put people to sleep.